maximilien/i18n4go/README.md

   ...
   EXTRACT-STRINGS:

-  -extract-strings          the extract strings command
+  extract-strings            the extract strings command

-  -p                        to generate standard .po files for translation -e                        [optional] the JSON file with strings to be excluded, defaults to excluded.json if present -meta                     [optional] create a *.extracted.json file with metadata such as: filename, directory, and positions of the strings in source file
+  --po                       to generate standard .po files for translation -e                         [optional] the JSON file with strings to be excluded, defaults to excluded.json if present --meta                     [optional] create a *.extracted.json file with metadata such as: filename, directory, and positions of the strings in source file
-  -dry-run                  [optional] prevents any output files from being created
+  --dry-run                  [optional] prevents any output files from being created

-  -output-flat              generated files are created in the specified output directory (default) -output-match-package     generated files are created in directory to match the package name -o                        the output directory where the translation files will be placed
+  --output-flat              generated files are created in the specified output directory (default) --output-match-package     generated files are created in directory to match the package name -o                         the output directory where the translation files will be placed

   -f                         the go file name to extract strings

   -d                         the directory containing the go files to extract strings

-  -r                        [optional] recursesively extract strings from all subdirectories -ignore-regexp            [optional] a perl-style regular expression for files to ignore, e.g., ".*test.*"
+  -r                         [optional] recursesively extract strings from all subdirectories --ignore-regexp            [optional] a perl-style regular expression for files to ignore, e.g., ".*test.*"

 ```